Yaritza Medina

-Medina was the featured dancer for the official video of the 2014 FIFA World Cup, titled "We Are One", performed by Pitbull, JLo and Claudia Leitte.
+Medina was the featured dancer for the official video of the 2014 FIFA World Cup, titled "We Are One", performed by Pitbull, Jennifer Lopez and Claudia Leitte.
 In addition, she has been featured in multiple music videos, for example "Cheerleader" performed by Omi and "Shaky Shaky" performed by Daddy Yankee, among many others.

 As a choreographer, she’s worked with Univision's Despierta América, Telemundo’s Un Nuevo Día, Teletón USA, La Banda, Coca Cola, and with a wide variety of international artists.

-This multifaceted Puerto Rican was one of the hosts for the TV sports show "Republica Deportiva", broadcast by Univision.
+She was one of the hosts for the TV sports show "Republica Deportiva", broadcast by Univision.

-As actress, Medina portrayed the character "Lilly" in Telemundo's "Mariposa de Barrio" in 2017.
+As an actress, Medina portrayed the character "Lilly" in Telemundo's "Mariposa de Barrio" in 2017.
 In 2013 she portrayed "Roxy" in the soap opera "Cosita Linda" produced by Venevisión Internacional, and in 2014 she appeared in "Tierra de Reyes" produced by Telemundo.

-Recently, in 2019, she starred in the television sports reality competition Exatlón Estados Unidos, broadcast by Telemundo, where she was nicknamed “La Dura” because of her physique and never give up mentality.
-She was also chosen as one of the sexiest participants of Exatlon by "People en Español" magazine.
+In 2019, she starred in the television sports reality competition Exatlón Estados Unidos, broadcast by Telemundo, where she was nicknamed “La Dura” due to her physique and never give up mentality.
+She was also chosen as one of the sexiest participants of Exatlon by the magazine "People en Español".

-Medina now continues to develop as an actress, TV host and enters the world of fitness as a trainer, motivator and influencer with her new fitness program called Dale Mija.
+Medina entered the world of fitness as a trainer, motivator and influencer with her fitness program called Dale Mija.